We Made Your Clothes!

 After returning to the US at age 13, Mira became a hard worker, helping to hold together a broken family and honing her skills as an artist, while selling her designs anywhere she could.
 As she left childhood behind, the young artist became a mother herself.
-Mira eventually made the move to Eugene Oregon to raise her young family, and it was here she first became hip to the green movement and things began falling into place.
+Mira eventually made the move to Eugene, Oregon to raise her young family.
+It was here she first became hip to the green movement and things began falling into place.
 “Sweet Skins” is the offspring of Mira’s eye for design and dedication to a healthier planet.

 As she continues to evolve as an artist and the Sweet Skins line grows in size, the driving force behind Mira’s work remains an uncompromising commitment to social responsibility.
 She explains, “We want to be a role model for future companies and for young people from diverse backgrounds.”

 Mira is currently offering coaching and mentorship to young artists, and people seeking to find balance in the quest to merge complex life situation with entrepreneurial ambitions!